zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,234.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit ESLPod.com to download the Learning Guide for  this episode that will give you a complete transcript of everything we say.
-Thi s episode is a dialogue between Eva and Amin about traveling with your pets .
+This episode is a dialogue between Eva and Amin about traveling with your pets .
 Let’s get started.

 [start of dialogue]